Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: Experiments

 \section{Experiments}

-\textbf{Implementation Details.} For offline evaluation, we evaluate 14 MLLMs with various model sizes and training data, including three strong commercial models: gpt-4-vision~\cite{gpt4v}, gpt-4o~\cite{gpto}, and claude-3-5-sonnet~\cite{claude}, as well as 11 open-source state-of-the-art models, including LLaVA 1.5~\cite{liu2023improvedllava}, LLaVA 1.6~\cite{liu2024llavanext}, the LLaVA-OV series~\cite{llava-ov}, the QwenVL2 series~\cite{qwen2vl}, and the InternVL2 series~\cite{internvl2}.
-The detailed model versions and evaluation results are presented in \cref{tab accuracy} and \cref{tab: stability}, and further discussed in \cref{sec offline exp}.
-For online evaluation, we implement LLaVA-OV-SI with Qwen2-7b~\cite{bai2023qwen} as the LLM, using the official codebase~\cite{llava-ov} on 128 H100 GPUs.
-For continuous fine-tuning of LLaVA-OV-SI-Qwen2-7b to enhance weaker capabilities, we retain the original training configuration and initialize the model from the 20,000-step checkpoint.
-To mitigate catastrophic forgetting, we adjust the sampling ratio by setting general data to 10\% and increasing OCR data to 20\% within the single-image dataset of LLaVA-OV~\cite{llava-ov}.
+\textbf{Implementation Details.} For offline evaluation, we evaluate 18 MLLMs with various model sizes and training data, including three strong commercial models: gpt-4-vision~\cite{gpt4v}, gpt-4o~\cite{gpto}, and claude-3-5-sonnet~\cite{claude}, as well as 15 open-source state-of-the-art models, including LLaVA 1.5~\cite{liu2023improvedllava}, LLaVA 1.6~\cite{liu2024llavanext}, the LLaVA-OV series~\cite{llava-ov}, the Qwen2VL series~\cite{qwen2vl}, Qwen2.5VL series~\cite{Qwen2.5-VL} and the InternVL series~\cite{internvl2}.
+The detailed model versions and evaluation results are presented in Table \ref{tab accuracy} and \ref{tab: stability}, and further discussed in Sec. \ref{sec offline exp}.
+For online evaluation, we implement LLaVA-OV-SI with Qwen2-7b~\cite{bai2023qwen} as the LLM backbone, using the official codebase~\cite{llava-ov} on 128 H100 GPUs.
+For continuous fine-tuning of LLaVA-OV-SI-Qwen2-7b to enhance weaker capabilities, we retain the original training configuration and initialize the model from the final 20,000-step checkpoint.
+To mitigate catastrophic forgetting, we adjust the sampling ratio by setting general data to 10\% and increasing OCR data to 20\% for the single-image dataset of LLaVA-OV.
+For using model merging method Task Arithmetic~\cite{ilharco2022editing} to alleviate ability conflict, we first collect a small calibration set with 3000 OCR samples from the single-image dataset of LLaVA-OV and tune the 1,0000-step checkpoint on it to find the task arithmetic.
+Then we add the arithmetic to the final checkpoint.